TV5 Network: MQ Studios

 Studio5, Inc., doing business as MQ Studios (formerly Studio5) is a Philippine film, television production and distribution company headquartered in Mandaluyong, Philippines It is one of the largest film studios in the Philippines, along with Star Cinema, GMA Pictures, Viva Films and Regal Entertainment.
-Its films include Lasponggols, Pepot Artista, and Room Boy (2005), Tulad ng Dati (2006), Rosario (2010), Penduko and GomBurZa (2023) and The Kingdom (2024).
+Its films include Lasponggols, Pepot Artista, and Room Boy (2005), Tulad ng Dati (2006), Rosario (2010), Penduko and GomBurZa (2023), The Kingdom (2024) and Manila's Finest (2025).